lkesteloot/unsong/unsong.md

 “We will now begin choir.”

 Fifty years ago, Apollo 8 cracked the sky open and people started discovering the Names of God.
 A decade later, corporations started patenting them, demanding license fees for anyone who wanted to work miracles with them.
-A decade after [i]that[/i], they codified the whole system into international law and created UNSONG— the United Nations Subcommittee On Names of God—to enforce it.
+A decade after [i]that[/i], they codified the whole system into international law and created UNSONG—the United Nations Subcommittee On Names of God—to enforce it.

 And a decade after [i]that[/i], people started asking: why are we allowing this?
 Everything we know about God suggests that He loves all humans and is [i]not[/i] a fan of the rich getting richer.
 First came Reverend Stevens and his book.
 Then came the political movement, growing out of local Unitarian churches that insisted that God loved everyone alike and therefore everyone alike must know His Names.
 And finally, when every legitimate avenue of resistance had been crushed, there came groups like ours, stealing what Names we could find and teaching them to one another in hidden forests or dark basements.
 Spreading the illegal knowledge in preparation for... well... okay, the endgame wasn’t exactly our strong point.
 Reverend Stevens had said that once enough people knew the Names, it would spark a revolution in consciousness, an immanentization of the eschaton as the holy essence reverberated within the minds of all life.
 Sure.
 Let’s go with that.